Frequently Asked Questions

 Celiac disease is a genetic autoimmune disorder.
 When gluten, the name for a set of proteins found in wheat, barley, and rye, is ingested, celiac patients develop an immune response which causes damage to the villi of the small intestine leading to a broad spectrum of gastrointestinal and non-gastrointestinal symptoms such as abdominal pain, bloating, diarrhea, tiredness, headache, and others.
 Damaged villi can lead to malnourishment and a number of diseases including thyroid disorders, autoimmune conditions, and cancer.
 A lifelong gluten-free diet is the only treatment currently available for people with celiac disease.

 The NIH-funded study is being sponsored by ImmunogenX, a biopharmaceutical company in Newport Beach, California founded in 2013.
 ImmunogenX is focused on improving the health of people suffering from celiac disease through the exploration of new therapies and diagnostic tools.
 Learn more at immunogenx.com.

-The investigational drug was previously evaluated for safety and efficacy in eight clinical studies involving more than 750 patients.
+The study medication was previously evaluated for safety and efficacy in eight clinical studies involving more than 750 patients.